stakater/kubestackplus-docs/content/for-developers/tutorials/inner-loop/configure-probes/configure-probes.md

       timeoutSeconds: 5
         # Delay before the first startup probe is performed
       initialDelaySeconds: 5
-        # HTTP GET request used for the startup probe
+        # http GET request used for the startup probe
       httpGet:
         # Path for the startup check endpoint
         path: /actuator/health